At a glance: A simple parenting tool that teaches conflict resolution for kids.

 You will then acknowledge their right to decline the offer and ask them to offer up their own ideas.
 “That idea doesn’t work for you.
 What solution can you think of?”

 ***Important note.
 This part of the process can go on for a long time, but the outcome is worth the effort.
-If you come to a standoff and solutions are not coming, simply take a break.
+If you come to a standoff in your brainstorming and solutions are not coming, simply take a break.
 “I’ll tell you what, I have to go over here for a bit, you to keep thinking.
 When you have a solution that works for both of you I would love to hear it.”
-MAKE SURE TO TAKE THE ITEM WITH YOU!***
+MAKE SURE TO TAKE THE TOY OR ITEM WITH YOU!***

 Step 6: The solution.
 Eventually, one of two things will happen; one kid will decide they don’t care that much about the item and agree to anything.
 Or one kid will come up with a solution that brings an instant smile to their face.
 (This is the moment they realize just how brilliant they are!)